Ekanamsha

-The goddess is believed to have been worshipped by the Vrishnis.
+The goddess is believed to have been worshipped by the Vrishnis and the Abhiras.
 Many "kinship triads", depicting Vasudeva Krishna, Balarama, and their sister Ekanamsha have been found in the Mathura region, which are stylistically dated to the early centuries of the Common era.
 She is believed to have also reincarnated as the goddess Subhadra, the daughter of Vasudeva and Rohini.

 Etymology

 In Sanskrit, Ekanamsha means "the single, portionless one", and is a name of the new moon.
+She is also called Ekanamsha because she alone (eka) protected Krishna at birth.

 Another interpretation of her name is that the goddess Yogamaya came to be known as Ekanaṃsha because she was born of one part (aṃśa) of Vishnu himself.

+Relation to other figures

+Yogamaya and Subhadra

+Subhadra is associated with the goddess Ekanamsha or Yogamaya, both forms of the primordial goddess Mahadevi.
+Yogamaya facilitates Krishna's birth by being born to Nandagopa and Yashoda.
+Then, her place is swapped with Krishna to protect the latter from the tyrant ruler Kamsa.
+After warning Kamsa about his impending death, Yogamaya vanishes.

+According to Professor Lavanya Vemsani, Yogamaya manifests as Ekanamsha— the daughter of Nanda and Yashoda—, who then reincarnates as Subhadra.
+According to Devdutt Pattanaik, the scriptures don't clarify if Yogamaya becomes Subhadra after fulfilling her role, but the name 'Yogamaya' is synonymous with Subhadra in Puri, Odisha, where she is worshipped prominently.

+According to Professor Lavanya Vemsani, interpreting Ekanamsha, and her incarnation as Subhadra, as both lover and sister of Krishna and Balarama is misplaced.

+Vishnu

+In the Harivamsa, Vishnu and Ekanamsha hold complementary roles.
+Her work of confusing Kamsa is necessary for Vishnu to incarnate.